Online | Thursday 24 June 2021

 ABOUT THIS COURSE

-This new course is intended for all teachers who wish to ensure the high achievement of their students in A Level Biology.
+Our new ‘How to be a Brilliant Teacher’ course is intended for all teachers who wish to ensure the high achievement of their students in A Level Biology.
 By providing tried and tested effective teaching techniques the course aims to help teachers create outstanding teaching and lessons with clearly defined tasks, ensuring active involvement of students, signposting learning and celebrating success.

 BENEFITS OF ATTENDING